Schips-Wong/godot-inputbuffer/README.md

-# BUFFer: Generic purpose buffer for Godot 4.3
+# Input-buff-er: Generic purpose input buffer for Godot 4.3

 This plugin adds the **Buffer** class for managing the execution of one player action.